-Hair loss is one of the most unfortunate – and often unavoidable – effects of aging.
+Hair loss is one of the most unfortunate – and often unavoidable – effects of ageing.
 Men and women suffering from thinning and lost hair may be struggling with self-confidence or embarrassment in social situations.

 Once considered to be purely in the realm of science fiction, regenerative medicine is now becoming a reality that benefits many patients.
-The field of cosmetic surgery is on the vanguard of change in this emerging technique, which uses the body’s own cells to encourage and support healing.
+The field of cosmetic surgery is at the vanguard of change in this emerging technique, which uses the body’s own cells to encourage and support healing.
 One such method, platelet-rich plasma (PRP) therapy, is already being used with exciting results in both hair restoration and skin rejuvenation.

 What Is PRP Therapy?

-As we continue to advance in both medicine and technology, we have gained a new understanding about how the healing process works.
+As we continue to advance in both medicine and technology, we have gained a new understanding of how the healing process works.
 PRP is one method doctors can now use to stimulate the hair, scalp and skin.

 PRP is a simple, scientifically proven technique to promote growth and healing in your scalp and hair follicles.
 The outpatient procedure takes about a half-hour, and we perform it in the comfort of our Ontario clinic.
 In PRP therapy for hair growth, we will first draw a small amount of your blood and run it through a centrifuge at high speed to separate platelets and other blood components, which creates the PRP.
-Using an ultra-fine needle, the doctor or nurse then injects the PRP into your scalp at 1-centimeter intervals.
+Using an ultra-fine needle, the doctor or nurse then injects the PRP into your scalp at 1-centimetre intervals.

 Why Is PRP An Effective Treatment for Hair Growth?

-Platelets release growth hormones that not only have many healing properties, but can also enrich your scalp and hair follicles for increased hair fullness and thickness.
+Platelets release growth hormones that not only have many healing properties but can also enrich your scalp and hair follicles for increased hair fullness and thickness.
 Additionally, PRP treatments can encourage inactive or newly implanted hair follicles to enter a more active growing phase.
 Since platelet-rich plasma is derived from your own blood, there is never any need to worry about compatibility, infections, allergic reactions or other complications.

 At our clinic, we can perform PRP as a standalone treatment, or alongside the follicular unit extraction hair transplant procedure.
 Because semiannual or regular therapy may prompt hair growth, we advise patients to schedule one PRP treatment per month for four months, then once every four to six months thereafter.
 After a year, we will assess the results, and if you are satisfied with your appearance, we recommend a maintenance regimen of two to three treatments every year.